Rod Schroeder National Tennis Camp

 - Extended Day campers should be picked up at the residence hall.

 Campers play on 10 outdoor courts.
 In case of rain, indoor courts are available.

 Lakeside residence halls provide modern, comfortable rooms accommodating two to a room.
 Boys and girls are separated by floor.
 Instructors and camp directors live on the same floors with the campers.
 Reasonable bedtimes and rising times are required for all campers.

 Our remodeled cafeteria now offers food-court style dining with 5 different restaurant type serving areas.
 Meals are served 3 times daily overlooking picturesque Lake Michigan.
 All meals are wholesome and nutritious.
 The campus Snack Bar, open evenings 'til 10:30, allows campers to grab a snack before bedtime.
 All meals are taken very seriously, especially breakfast.
 Breakfast is an essential meal of the day, as it provides the energy and nutrition necessary for optimal performance later in the day while playing and learning tennis.
 That's why everyone diets are monitored, so that no one skips out on meals.

-Tennis is foremost in our schedule but rest times and evening hours are filled with other leisure enjoyments.
+Tennis is foremost in our schedule, but rest times and evening hours are filled with other leisure enjoyments.
 There are lounges for games of all sorts, pool tables, table tennis, card games, and video games.
-There is also a camp wide karaoke night and a camp dance at the end of the first week.
+There is also a camp-wide karaoke night and a camp dance at the end of the first week.
 Everyone becomes closely acquainted with each other, so these activities are full of laughter and fun.
-In addition our program includes organized softball, basketball, volleyball and soccer games each evening.
+In addition, our program includes an organized pickleball tournament, movie night on campus, bowling, and a pool party!